autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-host.md

           valid_lft forever preferred_lft forever
    ```

-   :speech_balloon: You can find inetwork interface such as `enp0s31f6`.
+   :speech_balloon: You can find a network interface such as `enp0s31f6`.

 1. Change the `NetworkInterfaceAddress`.